CapricornGuang/Nonstationary-time-series-forecasting-data/README.md

 </p>

 ## Data
-The file folder collects the data generated our experimental results, including ETT, WTH, ECL, and Exchange data.
+The file folder collects the data generated our experimental results, including ETT, WTH, ECL, Solar, Traffic, and Exchange data.
+The ETT datasets are collected from https://github.com/zhouhaoyi/ETDataset.
+The Solar and Traffic datasets are collected from https://github.com/laiguokun/multivariate-time-series-data.
+The WTH, ECL datasets are collected from https://github.com/RPcb/ARNN.

 But due to the confidentiality involved in this project, the NPT dataset can not be accessed publicly.
 Here below we provide an illustration demo of the NPT data.

 <p align="center">
 <img src=".\.img/Figure1.png" height = "256" alt="" align=center />